Siphozenzile/Cloud-and-DevOps-Projects/README.md

 # Cloud-and-DevOps-Projects
-All cloud and deops related projects.
+All cloud and devops related projects.